Kato

 related to playing, Yet, as I myself could

-experience, this is THE most important
+experience, this is THE MOST IMPORTANT

 aspect, because through singing, before